genieversum/genie-flow-invoker-weaviate/README.md

 `filename`: the name of the original file this chunk is from

 Any metadata that is added to the document when it is stored is also added to each and every chunk.
+This is done under the property `document_metadata` as a dictionary.

 ### vector or named vectors
 Every object in the Weaviate database will have one or more vectors.
-If no named vectors are used, this would the the single vector, but with named vectors, this would be a dictionary of vectors.
+If no named vectors are used, this would be the single vector, but with named vectors, this would be a dictionary of vectors.

 ### references
 Every object can contain a reference to it's parent chunk.
 The property for this parent is called